 - Please wash or sanitize your hands frequently (we provide sanitizer)

-Daily Morning Prayer is available Monday-Friday at 8:00 am.
-To join on Zoom by phone or computer, call Pastor Lise at 774-301-0460 or email her at email@example.com for the meeting ID and instructions.
+Daily Morning Prayer is available on Monday, Wednesday, and Friday at 8:00 am.
+To join on Zoom by phone or computer, call the church office at 508-672-5571 or email at firstname.lastname@example.org for the meeting ID and instructions.

 Episcopal worship will seem familiar to those with a Roman Catholic background, but should also be accessible to those of other Christian backgrounds (or none at all).
 Sunday worship consists of two main parts:

 - The Word of God--includes Bible readings, a sermon, prayers and confession of sin

 - Holy Communion—sharing the gifts of Jesus’ presence in the bread [and wine when we are able to]

 Gluten-free wafers are available, and people are free to consume only bread, if wine is a problem.

 Our worship is based on the 1979 Book of Common Prayer with prayers and communion settings also drawn from Enriching Our Worship.

 The service is at 9:30 am on Sunday morning.
 In winter we may worship in the parish hall (Purchase St. entrance).